wikid24/ffxiv_mmd_tools_helper/README.md

 ------------

 # New Features (completed):
-  - 'Insert Bone Morphs from csv'.
-Working for Hyur in the CSVs now.
+  - Auto generate Bone Morphs from csv
+      - Working for Hyur (but can be used on other races)
-  - 'Insert Rigid Bodies from csv'.
-Working but only partially completed.
+  - Auto generate Rigid Bodies from csv
+      - Working but only partially completed
+  - Auto generate Joints from csv
-  - 'Insert Joints from csv'.
-Working but only partially completed.
+      - Working but only partially completed
-  - 'Insert Bone Groups from csv'.
-Working but it doesn't add ALL the various bones for hair/hats/accessories/earrings etc...
-Just the essentials.
+  - Auto generate Bone Groups from csv
-  - 'Insert Shape Keys from csv'.
-Working for Hyur, partially completed.
+  - Auto generate Shape Keys from csv
+      - Working for Hyur, partially completed
-  - Auto skirt rig generator.
-Add new skirt bones + weight paint existing skirt meshes with a few clicks.
+  - Auto skirt rig generator
+      - Add new skirt bones + weight paint existing skirt meshes with a few clicks.
+  - Auto generate MMD Display Panel groups from csv
   - A bunch of important useful stuff.
 Will list them later.

 # Conversion/upgrade to Blender 2.8+ (to do):